Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 ### 🔎 Problem Statement

-Scrap yards handle **large volumes of mixed metal waste**, where hazardous items like pressurized cylinders and oil-filled shock absorbers often go unnoticed.
+Scrap yards process **large volumes of mixed metal waste**, where hazardous objects such as pressurized cylinders, shock absorbers, and sealed containers often go undetected.

-Missed detection can lead to **explosions, environmental damage, and worker injuries**.
+Failure to identify these items can result in **explosions, equipment damage, environmental hazards, and worker injuries**.

-Manual inspection is unreliable due to **speed, fatigue, and visibility issues**, causing **15–25% miss rates**.
+Manual inspection is **inefficient and error-prone**, with estimated **15–25% miss rates** due to fatigue, speed constraints, and poor visibility.

-This creates a need for an **automated, real-time detection system**.
+👉 This highlights the need for an **automated, real-time hazard detection and decision system**.

 ---